Forest School Camps: Culture and history

-Forest School had connections with a diverse range of cultures such as the Woodcraft movements, Native Americans cultures and the Quakers.
-FSC has developed its own distinct culture with traditions and internal practices.
-Many of the traditions have developed out of physical necessity, such as Rally (a meeting of everyone on the Camp where they discuss what is going to happen through the day), Clan (a vertical age sub-group of the lodge that prepares the meals for the day) or the Arise song, though others sprang forth from cultural and aesthetic bases, such as Merrymoot, or the Camp Songs.
-The camp songs are sung round a big camp fire and are a great way to have fun and a bit of a laugh.
+Forest School had connections with a diverse range of cultures, such as the Woodcraft movements, Native Americans cultures, and the Quakers.
+FSC has since developed its own distinct culture with unique traditions and internal practices.
+Many of the traditions have developed out of physical necessity, such as Rally (a meeting of everyone on the Camp where they discuss what is going to happen through the day), Clan (a vertical age sub-group of the lodge that prepares the meals for the day), and the Arise song.
+Other traditions, such as Merrymoot, or the Camp Songs, sprang from cultural and aesthetic bases.
+The camp songs are sung round a big campfire and are a great way to have fun and a bit of a laugh.

 The end of a main standing camp is usually marked by two major events, Merrymoot and Lodge Common Council.

-Merrymoot is an expanded camp fire session, where the whole camp gathers to entertain one another with sketches and improvisations as well as many of the traditional songs.
+Merrymoot is an expanded campfire session where the whole camp gathers to entertain one another with sketches improvisations, and traditional songs.

-Lodge Common Council is a formal occasion, usually on the final night, where the entire camp gathers round a special fire.
-This is traditionally octagonal in shape, and may be some five feet high, though in practice the shape is more commonly rectangular.
-Before lighting the fire, a few coals from the previous year are added to the fire, which is then lit in front of the whole body of the camp.
+Lodge Common Council is a formal occasion, usually on the final night, where the entire camp gathers around a special fire.
+This fire is traditionally octagonal in shape and may be as high as five feet, though it is more commonly rectangular in practice.
+Before lighting the fire, a few coals from the previous year are added, and it is then lit in front of the whole body of the camp.

-Once the fire is burning, campers will review the camp and may suggest changes in activities or emphasis for the following year.
+Once the fire is burning, campers review the camp and may suggest changes in activities or emphasis for the following year.